guix77/react-blockcerts/README.md

     }

 Look at examples/src/data/unsignedCertificateExample for a JSON example, basically it's what Cert-issuer generates, with additional custom fields and displayHtml.

+**Props**

+An url OR a json prop must be used.

+- json (object): the signed certificate as a JSON object
+- color_bg (string): hex code for the header background color (facultative, fallbacks to marine blue)
+- image (string): header image in base 64, like data:image/png;base64,... (facultative, fallbacks to BlockCerts logo)

 ## Development